Richard Jones (director): The theatre

-Le Bourgeois Gentilhomme and Tales from the Vienna Woods by Odon von Horvath—in a new version by David Harrower—were presented by the National Theatre in London.
+Le Bourgeois gentilhomme by Molière and Tales from the Vienna Woods by Ödön von Horváth—in a new version by David Harrower—were presented by the National Theatre in London.

 Recent years

 In 2011, Jones directed David Harrower's Government Inspector (after Gogol's Revisor of 1836) at Warwick Arts Centre and London's Young Vic Theatre; the production featured Julian Barratt and Doon Mackichan.